hashicorp/terraform-provider-aws/website/docs/r/rekognition_stream_processor.html.markdown

 Terraform resource for managing an AWS Rekognition Stream Processor.

 ~> **Note:** This resource must be configured specifically for your use case, and not all options are compatible with one another.
 See [Stream Processor API documentation](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_CreateStreamProcessor.html#rekognition-CreateStreamProcessor-request-Input) for configuration information.
+Additionally, Stream Processors configued for Face Recognition cannot have _any_ properties updated after the fact.

 ## Example Usage